awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

       If no output is returned, then you must [create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

    1. Copy the following contents to a file named `vpc-cni-trust-policy.json`\.
 Replace *111122223333* with your account ID and *EXAMPLED539D4633E53DE1B71EXAMPLE* from the output returned in the previous step\.
-Replace *region\-code* with your AWS Region\.
+Replace *region\-code* with the AWS Region that your cluster is in\.

       ```
       {